 BFPD want’s it’s community to be aware of what a great additional resource this has been to the District.
 In addition, the State upgraded the engine from a Type 6 engine to a Type 3.
 The upgrade provides for greater firefighting capability while responding to calls with Berthoud Fire crews.

 The Type 6 State engine, which was specifically designed for wildland fires, carried 400 gallons of water, pumped 100 gallons of water per minute and had minimal storage area for equipment.
 The new Type 3 State engine is not only designed for wildland fires, but has the capability to provide for structure protection.
 The State engine is white with a blue stripe with the letters “DFPC” printed on the side which stands for Division of Fire Prevention and Control.

 The Type 3 is a substantially larger and more powerful apparatus.
 The Type 3 carries 600 gallons of water, pumps 500 gallons per minute and has storage areas capable of carry all the necessary equipment.
 It is a 4-wheel-drive engine that seats 4 Firefighters.

-Back in 2013 Captain DiCristina and his crew were trained to address wildland fires.
+Back in 2013 the DFPC crew was trained to address wildland fires.
 They are now certified for All Hazard Response.
-DiCristina and his crews have attended school to attain their Emergency Medical Technician certification and attended a firefighting academy attaining certification as structural firefighters and certification in Hazardous Material Operation.
+The crews have attended school to attain their Emergency Medical Technician certification and attended a firefighting academy attaining certification as structural firefighters and certification in Hazardous Material Operation.

 The crews staff the engine during the summer 7 days per week and work 8-hour days.
 In the winter, the staffing is reduced and consists of 4 days per week 10-hour work days.